 - Visit https://www.ato.gov.au/individuals/tax-file-number/apply-for-a-tfn/ to apply for a TFN.

 Okay, now time for something good. 😀

-You have a place to live, phone to communicate, know about public transportation it is time to visit your education provider – your university, the place which will be your second home in Australia.
+You have a place to live, a phone to communicate, and know about public transportation it is time to visit your education provider – your university, the place which will be your second home in Australia.

 - visit your university to get familiarized with the location and environment

 - provide them with your Australian residential address and contact number

 - ask for your student id card if it can be obtained

 - get known if there is any information that you need, be it about classes, orientation or timetable